A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: BDCA for solving and

-Note that when $t_k=0$ for all $k$, then BDCA$_\text{e}$ is reduced to DCA.
-The convention $\min \emptyset = +\infty$ is applied for computing $\bar{t}$.
-Next, we will discuss several aspects in BDCA$_\text{e}$ including: how to check the feasibility of the direction $\mbf{d}^k$ at $\y^k$ over $\calP$; how to estimate an upper bound for the line search step-size; and the exact line search procedure.
+In the following, we will explore various facets of BDCA$_\text{e}$, encompassing: the verification of the feasibility of direction $\bs{d}^k$ at $\y^k$ over $\calP$, the estimation of an upper bound for the line search step size, and the elucidation of the exact line search procedure. \paragraph{\textbf{Upper bound estimation for the line search step size}}: The next proposition shows that